-The course outline below is based on a workshop I gave at the Currents New Media Festival in 2013.
-Use it in your own teaching or to learn on your own.
+The course outline below is based on a workshop given at the Currents New Media Festival in 2013.
+It has been updated for Max 8; please use it in your own teaching or to learn on your own.

 What is the Analog Model?